-Among the highlights is the “Ludovisi Ares” ★★, a handsome 2nd-century copy of a late-4th-century b.c.
-Greek statue of Mars (Ares to the Greeks).
-Equally renowned is the “Ludovisi Gaul” ★, a marble depiction of a Gaulish warrior plunging a sword into his chest, looking backward defiantly as he supports a dying woman with his left arm—a 2nd-century Roman copy of a 3rd-century b.c.
-Hellenistic original.
-Worth a look, is the “Ludovisi Throne,” a sculpted block of white marble, thought to date from the 5th century b.c., depicting Aphrodite rising from the sea.
+Inside this 15th-century palazzo, today a branch of the National Museum of Rome, is one of Rome’s most charming museums.
+It’s rarely crowded yet houses some of Rome’s most famous private and public art collections.
+Much of it was once part of the famed Boncompagni Ludovisi Collection, created by Cardinal Ludovico Ludovisi (1595–1632) and sold at auction in 1901.
+Among the highlights is the “Ludovisi Ares” ★★, a handsome 2nd-century copy of an earlier Greek statue of Mars (Ares to the Greeks).
+Equally renowned is the “Ludovisi Gaul” ★, a marble depiction of a Gaulish warrior plunging a sword into his chest (rather than become a slave of Rome), looking backward defiantly as he supports a dying woman with his left arm.
+Also worth a look is the “Ludovisi Throne,” a sculpted block of white marble, thought to date from the 5th century B.C., depicting Aphrodite rising from the sea.